Monday, July 1, 2019

 By Ezekiel Kimosop

 Matthew 12:31-32 says "Therefore I say to you, every sin and blasphemy will be forgiven men, but the blasphemy against the Spirit will not be forgiven men.
-32 Anyone who speaks a word against the Son of Man, it will be forgiven him; but whoever speaks against the Holy Spirit, it will not be forgiven him, either in this age or in the age to come."
+32 Anyone who speaks a word against the Son of Man, it will be forgiven him; but whoever speaks against the Holy Spirit, it will not be forgiven him, either in this age or in the age to come" (NKJV).

-In order to critically examine these questions, I wish to introduce three further questions to guide our discussion.
+In order to critically examine these two questions, I wish to introduce three further questions to guide our discussion.

 PASSAGE ANALYSIS

+First, the Old Testament Scripture clearly spoke of Christ's incarnate coming and of His Messianic works (Genesis 3:15; Isaiah 9:6-7; 61:1-9).
 The Pharisees were religious scholars of high repute who sat on the seat of Moses.
 They ought to have sufficiently understood the Scriptures that touched on Christ's coming.

+Despite the glaring facts that authenticated Jesus Messianic authority and power, the Pharisees not only rejected Him but mocked His works, attributing them to Beelzebub (Satan), the ruler of the demons (Matthew 12:24).
 Jesus discerned their evil hearts and their sworn opposition to the things of God.
 He took the opportunity to proclaim that the rebellion and wickedness of the Pharisees was beyond redemption.
 They had committed the unpardonable sin.
+Jesus' address was primarily intended for the Pharisees in this context and His disciples were witnesses to this compelling pronouncement from our Savior and Master.

+Jesus went on to demolish the theory advanced by the Pharisees.
+He taught that it was impossible for Satan's kingdom to be divided and fight against itself.
 This is similarly true of the kingdom of God.
 Those who are in Christ will inescapably pull from the same end of the rope.
-They cannot cross the middle line and join the adversaries of God.
+They cannot cross the middle line and join the adversaries of God!

-Simply put, Jesus was confirming the obvious: that His divine works were from God and that the claims by the Pharisees were not only false but utterly blasphemous, and inexcusable on earth and in the life to come.
+Simply put, Jesus was confirming the obvious: that His divine works were from God and that the claims by the Pharisees were not only false but utterly blasphemous and inexcusable on earth and in the life to come.
 The Pharisees had committed high blasphemy!
+In their stubbornness, they had crossed the Rubicon, the point of no return.

+Jesus used their case to warn that anyone who walks after the manner of the Pharisees will be guilty of crossing the red line.
 He taught that those who commit the kind of blasphemy will face eternal damnation.
-There will be no more opportunity for such brazen rebellion to be forgiven.
-To sin against the Holy Spirit is to persistently and blattantly deny God's sovereignty and His divine works of the cross.
-It is an insult against the very person of God even after opportunity has been presented for conviction and repentance!
+There will be no opportunity for such brazen rebellion to be forgiven.
+To sin against the Holy Spirit is to persistently and blatantly deny God's sovereignty and His divine works of the cross.
+It is an insult against the very person of God after opportunity has been presented for conviction and repentance!

 CAN A BELIEVER COMMIT THE UNPARDONABLE SIN?